-Partner AIA LEED AP
+Principal AIA LEED AP

 Hiroshi Okamoto is a member of the American Institute of Architects and a LEED Accredited Professional, licensed in New York.
-He graduated from Cornell University with a Bachelor of Architecture degree in 1992 and from the Massachusetts Institute of Technology with a Master of Science degree in Architectural Studies in 2000.
+He graduated from Cornell University with a Bachelor of Architecture in 1992 and from the Massachusetts Institute of Technology with a Master of Science in Architectural Studies in 2000.

-In 2010, Mr. Okamoto founded OLI Architecture PLLC with his partner Bing Lin and has been the design principal for the award-winning MuXin Art Museum (2011-2015), the China Suzhou Embroidery Art Museum (2011- ), the Chengdu Silk Art Culture Museum (2012-2016), and the Museum of Islamic Art Renovation (2015-2017).
-Mr. Okamoto is currently collaborating with the artist, Richard Serra on a private commission in Bedford, NY and heading the design of the Anji Changsuo Early Childhood Education Center (2016- ), the Tencent Shanghai Office renovation design (2017-2018), Bird Point Private residence in Lexington, KY (2018-), The Fangsuo Commune Shanghai (2017-), the largest design bookstore in Shanghai on the Pudong riverfront and a new concept retail design for the Japanese Retailer Pola to be launched in Tokyo and Osaka in the fall of 2018.
+Mr. Okamoto founded OLI Architecture PLLC with partner Bing Lin in 2010 and has been Design Principal for the award-winning Mu Xin Art Museum (2011-2015), the Museum of Suzhou Embroidery Art in China (2011-?), the Chengdu Silk Art Culture Museum (2012-2016), and the Museum of Islamic Art Renovation (2015-2017).
+Mr. Okamoto is currently collaborating with artist Richard Serra on a private commission in Bedford, NY and heading the designs of the Anji Changsuo Early Childhood Education Center (2016-?), the Tencent Office Renovation in Shanghai (2017-2018), the Bird Point Private Residence in Lexington, KY (2018-), the Fangsuo Commune in Shanghai (2017-), the largest design bookstore in Shanghai on the Pudong riverfront, and a new concept for Japanese Retailer Pola to be launched in Tokyo and Osaka in the Fall of 2018.